Dumaguete: Early history and the Spanish colonial era

-Dumaguete City was once settled by datus from Borneo who exiled themselves into the newly established Madja-as.
+Dumaguete, according Laura L. Junker, was already the site of a Chiefly Polity practicing intense commerce and industry by the 1100s AD.
+Dumaguete City was then once settled by datus from Borneo who exiled themselves into the newly established Kedatuan of Madja-as.
+Albeit they also intermixed with the culturally Indianized Cebuano speakers of the nearby Rajahnate of Cebu.
+It became a prosperous province during Spanish times as during the year 1818, Dumaguete had 4,095 and 1/2 Tributes amounting to 18,261 people.
+Of which, there were 25 Spanish-Filipino tributes amounting to the same number of Spanish-Filipino families.
 However, after the Spanish colonization of the Philippines, the island of Negros was divided into the provinces of Negros Oriental and Negros Occidental by a royal decree executed by Governor General Valeriano Weyler on January 1, 1890.
 Dumaguete was also made the capital of the new Negros Oriental Province.

 In 1898, months after the arrival of Emilio Aguinaldo from exile, the Negros Revolution suddenly broke out.
 Negros Occidental Province, which was still ruled by the Spanish authorities, eventually surrendered to the Negrense Revolutionary Forces after a battle on November 6.
 They then began a week-long march which captured Dumaguete on November 24.
 By this time, the Spanish forces had left the entirety of Negros.
 The "Negros Republic" was then proclaimed on November 27.